-4 Refer to Project Description Exhibit 3-7
+4 Refer to Project Description Exhibit 3-7.

-5 Roads would be either paved with asphalt or gravel, or left unpaved depending on location and use.
+Roads would be either paved with asphalt or gravel, or left unpaved depending on location and use.
 All new roads would be removed following determination that the remedial or monitoring structure is no longer needed.
 As such, no permanent roads are proposed.
-Other Ancillary Structures - protective bollards around, for example, structures, electrical boxes, and solar panels.
-These structures would be located throughout the defined project area.